KishCom/shortyio/README.md

 5. Optionally add a custom path for your short link
 6. Press Enter or click "Create Short Link"
 7. Click "Copy" to copy the shortened URL to your clipboard

+#### macOS "Installation"

+1. Download `shortyio-Darwin-*.zip` for your architecture (Intel/x86_64 or Apple Silicon/aarch64)
+2. Extract the zip file
+3. Drag `Shorty.app` to your Applications folder
+4. **First launch**: Right-click `Shorty.app` → select "Open" → click "Open" in the dialog
+   - This is required because the app is not signed with an Apple Developer certificate
+   - After the first launch, you can open it normally
+5. Launch Shorty from Applications or Spotlight

 ## Workflow